TimeSeriesDataSet#

 • data (pd.DataFrame) – data from which new dataset will be generated

-• stop_randomization (bool, optional) – If to stop randomizing encoder and decoder lengths, e.g. useful for validation set.
-Defaults to False.
+• stop_randomization (bool, optional, default=None) – Whether to stop randomizing encoder and decoder lengths, useful for validation set.

-• predict (bool, optional) – If to predict the decoder length on the last entries in the time index (i.e. one prediction per group only).
-Defaults to False.
+• predict (bool, optional, default=False) – Whether to predict the decoder length on the last entries in the time index (i.e. one prediction per group only).

-• **kwargs – keyword arguments overriding parameters in the original dataset
+• **update_kwargs – keyword arguments overrides, passed to constructor of the new dataset

 Returns: